 Your staff receives the entry in the incident management system.

 Without delay, Lisa in the command center dispatches the incident using the incident management system’s short form.

 Remember, seconds count!

-All need-to-know personnel is notified of this high-priority incident via text, email, and their incident management mobile apps.
+All need-to-know personnel is notified of this high-priority incident via text, email, and their incident management mobile app.

-Execution without a hitch – and most importantly – the event carries on through its entirety.
+Execution without a hitch – and most importantly – the day carries on through its entirety.

 It doesn’t matter how you look at it.
 Preparation is preparation, whether your property is large or small.
 ‘Proactive Operations’ is the methodology the world’s greatest properties live by daily.

 “When?” is a question always asked during the strategy discussions of a proactive operation.
 Now, the only question we have left is: are you prepared for the unexpected?

 Editor's note: This post was originally published in August 2016 and has been updated for comprehensiveness and freshness.